-Are you thinking of going on the Harry Potter walking tour in London?
-From walking around Diagon Alley to visiting the Leaky Cauldron, this is what it’s like!
+Thinking of going on the Harry Potter walking tour in London?
+From seeing Diagon Alley to visiting the Leaky Cauldron, this is what it’s like!

 Calling all Harry Potter fans and muggles out there – this is the new Harry Potter walking tour in London just for you!